sarvodaya-network/sarvodaya.eu/library/flosha/anti-fashion-revolt.md

 ## Introduction

 When anything that concerns my body is out of balance, I am responsible for seeking to re-establish balance.
 Who should do it if not me?
 If anything that concerns my family is out of balance, I am responsible for seeking to re-establish balance, because I am part of this family.
 When anything that concerns my environment is out of balance, I am responsible for seeking to re-establish balance, because I am part of the environment.
 When anything that concerns my society is out of balance, I am responsible for seeking to re-establish balance, because I am part of this society.
 In short: If there is a problem, I am responsible to fix it.
+Who should do it if not me?

+It must be me, because everyone thinks, that it's the responsibility of others.
+Wherever that is the case, we must say: It is mine.
+I am responsible.

 Today there is a problem with our cloth.
 There is a fundamental problem with fashion.
 I am wearing cloth, thus I am part of the problem.
 I am responsible for the problem.
 I am not responsible for it alone, but I am responsible to a degree.
 And it is my duty, the minimum, that I take responsibility to this degree.